-Additional support is often needed.
+After a loved one dies, additional support is often needed.
 Every individual handles loss in a different way.
 While one person may experience shock or loneliness, another may feel guilt or panic.
 Still others may become angry, confused or depressed.
 Grieving is an emotional process, and it can be very difficult for many.
-That’s why we believe that grief and bereavement support services are so important.
+That’s why Advent believes that grief and bereavement support services are so important.

 - Take care of yourself.